Car insurers in Wisconsin are allowed to use credit reports as a rating factor.

 Wisconsin is a tort-based state that uses the comparative negligence system.
 This means that drivers can sue for post-accident damages if another motorist was more than 50 percent at-fault for the incident.
 The amount you can recover is partially based on your own percentage of fault.

-According to a 2011 report from the Insurance Research Council, 15 percent of Wisconsin drivers were uninsured as of 2009, higher than the U.S. average of 13.8 percent.
+According to the Insurance Research Council, 11.7 percent of Wisconsin drivers were uninsured in 2012, slightly lower than the U.S. average of 12.6 percent.

 Animals on the road

-Comprehensive coverage offers financial protection from animal-related accidents and more.
+Comprehensive coverage can offer financial protection from animal-related accidents and more.